Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/02-bloom/5_data-movement.md

       vitis_analyzer $LAB_WORK_DIR/build/generic_buffer/kernel_8/hw/runOnfpga_hw.xclbin.run_summary
       ```

  1. Zoom in to display the Timeline Trace report.

     ![missing image](./images/generic_buffer_timeline_trace.PNG)

     - As you can see from the report, the input buffer is split into eight sub buffers, and there are overlaps between read, compute, and write for all iterations.
 The total computation is divided in eight iterations, but seven of them are occur simultaneously with data transfers; therefore, only the last compute counts towards the total FPGA execution time.
-This is indicated by the two arrows on timeline trace
+This is indicated by the two arrows on timeline trace.

     - You can also see that after splitting the input data into multiple buffers, the total execution time on the FPGA improved from the previous steps, allowing additional overlap between the data transfer and compute.

     For your application, the most optimized configuration is:

     - Bloom8x kernel with the words split in 8 sub-buffers (`ITER=8`).

 ## Overlap Between the Host CPU and FPGA

 In the previous steps, you looked at optimizing the execution time of the FPGA by overlapping the data transfer from the host to FPGA and compute on the FPGA.
 After the FPGA compute is complete, the CPU computes the document scores based on the output from the FPGA.
 Until now, the FPGA processing and CPU post-processing executed sequentially.

-If you look at the previous Timeline Trace reports, you can see red segments on the very first row that shows the OpenCL API Calls made by the host application.
+If you look at the previous Timeline Trace reports, you can see red segments on the very first row that shows the OpenCL™ API Calls made by the host application.
 This indicates that the host is waiting, staying idle while the FPGA computes the hash and flags.
 In this step, you will overlap the FPGA processing with the CPU post-processing.

 Because the total compute is split into multiple iterations, you can start post-processing on the host CPU after the corresponding iteration is complete, allowing the overlap between the CPU and FPGA processing.
 The performance increases because the CPU is also processing in parallel with the FPGA, which reduces the execution time.

 ### Host Code Modifications